bennettandrewm/recsys_movies/README.md

 ## 4. Data Approach

 ### The Data
 The program gets a user to rate five random movies from an existing database, and then returns five recommendations.
-It utlizes an [existing database](#data), as described above, containing movie ratings (0-5) on thousands of movies from hundreds of users.
+It utilizes an [existing database](#data), as described above, containing movie ratings (0-5) on thousands of movies from hundreds of users.
 The approach relies on the model's ability to predict how any user would rate any movie.
 The `surprise` module was used to implement this recommendation system.

-The approach can be summarized as followed.
+The approach can be summarized as follows:

 Step 1: Prior to input from the new user, we created user-based collaborative filtering prediction model to predict how an existing user would rate a movie from the database.
 A few different models were attempted, but a model-based, single value decompisition method was selected.
 Step 2: Prompt user to rate five movies.